 Selecting your dog’s bed is one of the first things you should do before bringing him home, as this is one of the spots he will be most likely to immediately imprint upon.

-Find for a bed that is appropriate to your puppy’s size, as well as one that will make him feel as safe, secure and comfortable as possible.
+Get a bed that’s appropriate to your puppy’s size, as well as one that will make him feel as safe, secure and comfortable as possible.
 You also want to look for a material that is machine washable since even the best pet owners can expect to experience accidents from time to time, particularly in the puppy’s first 6 months.
 This Donut Cuddler (Amazon) has some great reviews.

 Crating is an excellent option for a puppy who experiences separation anxiety.
-Aside from providing your puppy with an area that is associated with comfort and safety, crates can even serve a double purpose as a dog bed.
+Aside from providing him with an area that’s associated with comfort and safety, crates can even serve a double purpose as a dog bed.

 Most puppies love the sense of security a durable crate provides, and they consider it their den.
-If your puppy is typically anxious, then there is no question that a kennel is right for him.
+If your puppy is typically anxious, then there’s no question that a kennel is right for him.

-As much as you may love your puppy, his tendency to chew is probably one of the most annoying problems.
-A young puppy will happily chew everything from your books to your shoes to furniture if there is nothing else available.
+No matter how cute your puppy is, his tendency to chew is probably one of the most annoying problems.
+A young puppy will happily chew everything from your books to your shoes to furniture if there’s nothing else available.

-Amongst the plethora of dog toys on the market, it is important to keep in mind that a puppy has different needs than an adult dog.
-Just as human infants become cranky during teething, a puppy is no different.
+Amongst the plethora of dog toys on the market, it’s important to keep in mind that a puppy has different needs than an adult dog.
+Similar to how human infants become cranky during teething, a puppy is no different.

 Therefore, you want to seek out toys that are specially rated for a puppy.
-These toys have different textures and materials that help to provide stimulation to the gums while minimizing discomfort.
+Chew toys have different textures and materials that help to provide stimulation to the gums while minimizing discomfort.

 Cold helps numb sore gums.
 Therefore, if you have a puppy, you should always have a stuffed chew toy in your freezer.

-Pick a good chew toy that you can freeze (I recommend this Kong for puppies) and fill it with canned dog food, plain non-fat yogurt or peanut butter before you throw it in the freezer.
+Use a chew toy that you can freeze (Like this one from Amazon) and fill it with canned dog food, plain non-fat yogurt or peanut butter, and throw it in the freezer.

 Once needed, take out the toy, give it to your puppy and walk away.
-Not only does this help to soothe swollen gums, but there’s also a good chance that your puppy will take a long nap afterward.
+Not only does this help to soothe swollen gums, but this also helps with destructive behavior issues.

-You should not let your puppy roam freely before he is fully housetrained and knows his limits.
-This is not only about convenience, but it is also about safety.
+You shouldn’t let your puppy roam freely before he’s fully housetrained and knows his limits.
+This isn’t only about convenience, but about safety as well.

-Just as you want to be sure your puppy does not have an accident on your floor, you want to also be sure he is not messing with electrical wires, household chemicals or anything else that could be dangerous.
+Just as you want to be sure your puppy doesn’t have an accident on your floor, you want to also be sure he’s not messing with electrical wires, household chemicals or anything else that could be dangerous.
 I’ll talk more on this later.

 I talked about the importance of confinement in the previous tip, but if your puppy becomes claustrophobic inside his pen or you simply don’t have enough room for one, you can try the next best thing.
 But make sure you get the height right, especially if your puppy is a jumper.

-I already mentioned this previously, but I will say it again.
-Although confining your puppy while you are away is a good place to start, you need to be sure your home is as safe as possible.
+Although confining your puppy while you’re away is a good place to start, you need to be sure your home is as safe as possible for him.

 - Get rid of poisonous houseplants

-This will help your puppy stay out of trouble and minimizes the potential for disaster if he does happen to escape his crate while you are gone.
+This will help your puppy stay out of trouble and minimizes the potential for disaster if he does happen to escape his crate while you’re gone.

 Do you live in an area of extremes, where it can get very hot or very cold?

 Just as you want to be cool in the summer, your puppy needs to have relief from the heat as well.
-Tower fans do a great job and are generally safe.
-Not only that, it is cheaper than turning on the air conditioner during the hot summer.
+Tower and ceiling fans normally do a great job and are generally safe.
+Not only that, it’s cheaper than turning on the air conditioner during the hot summer.
 A dog cooling mat can also be used on humid days.

-When it is too cold, just leave your puppy extra blankets.
+When it’s too cold, leave your puppy extra blankets.
 Some people prefer heater fans, though you must be present to supervise due to potential fire damage.

-Fear of the dark is not limited to children only, many pets dislike total darkness as well.
+Fear of the dark isn’t limited to children only, many pets dislike total darkness as well.
 Be sure to take this fact into consideration, and avoid leaving your puppy uneasy and alone in the dark.

-If you leave your house in the morning, it is easy to forget to turn on the lights.
-But depending on when you return, you may find your puppy scared in a poorly lit room.
+If you leave your house in the morning, it’s easy to forget to turn on the lights.
+But depending on when you return, you may find your puppy shaking and whining.
 A small desk lamp near the playpen or the pet gate should be more than enough.

-Make sure to close the windows and leave some sort of background noise to mask the sounds of honking cars, yelling neighbors, and scary thunders.
+Make sure to close the windows and leave some sort of background noise to mask the sounds of honking cars, yelling neighbors, barking dogs, and scary thunders.

-Whatever noise is frequent when you are home with your puppy is most likely very soothing.
-A fan, music and even the TV should feel more natural to him than a quiet apartment.
-After all, this is what he hears when you are around.
+Whatever noise is frequent when you’re home with your puppy is most likely very soothing.
+A noisy fan, and even your favorite music would surely be better than a quiet apartment.

-Puppies find calm in the smell of their owners, that is because your scent is like a security blanket for them and it makes them feel as though you are nearby even when you are not.
+Puppies find calm in the smell of their owners, that’s because your scent is like a security blanket for them and it makes them feel as though you’re nearby even when you’re not.

-I know how much you want to pamper your puppy, but you should not overdo it.
-Believe me when I say that the more attention you give your puppy, the more he will depend on your presence and the less confident he will be while you are away.
+I know how much you love to pamper your puppy, but it’s not advisable to overdo it.
+Believe me when I say that the more attention you give your puppy, the more he will depend on your presence and the less confident he will be while you’re away.

 Over spoiling can lead to an anxious puppy that will most likely chew furniture, pee around the house, and bark all day.

-Ignore your puppy several times during the day, whether you are watching TV or reading a book.
+I know it’s not easy, but you have to ignore your smooshy little puppy from time to time.
 The worst thing you can do is make him believe he needs your attention to be happy or to feel safe.

 Whether you’re watching a movie or eating your dinner, simply give your pup a cold shoulder.
 He can lay quietly anywhere he wants in the house, or if you prefer, in his bed or crate.
 The purpose of this exercise is to build confidence and teach your puppy to stay calm and relax even when he’s not getting any attention from you.

-You need to make sure that entering and leaving the house is done calmly, that means no petting, cuddling, hugging or kissing.
+You need to make sure that entering and leaving the house is done calmly, which means no petting, cuddling, hugging or kissing.

-Leave the house without interacting with your puppy, and wait until he settles down when you return, even if it means to ignore him while he is jumping and barking at you.
+Leave the house without interacting with your puppy at all, and wait until he settles down when you come in the door.
+Even if it means to ignore him while he’s jumping and barking at you.
 Giving in to his demands will only make things worse and may promote separation anxiety.

 I know it sounds a bit exaggerated, but stay with me.
-I used to monitor my dog all the time when he was a puppy.
-I installed a camera in the direction of his playpen so I could see and hear him while I was out of the house.
+I used to monitor my dog all the time when he was young.
+I installed a camera near his playpen so I could see and hear him while I was out of the house.
 For me, it was very helpful and it provided me with the peace of mind I was looking for.

-If you are a bit obsessive like me, look for an easy to set up indoor camera that can be accessed from any device and make sure it has a remote pan and tilt, as well as night vision in case the lighting is poor.
+If you’re a bit obsessive like me, look for an easy to setup camera that can be accessed from any device and make sure it has a remote pan and tilt, as well as night vision in case the lighting is poor.

-Commit to having at least one local dog sitter and a dog walker on your phone contacts, and use it as a backup plan in case you’re running a bit late.
-Alternatively, if you have someone in your family or a friend you can count on, ask them if they can help you out.
+Commit to having at least one local dog sitter and a dog walker on your phone contacts, and use it as a backup plan in case you’re running late.
+Plus, if you have a family member or a friend you can count on, ask them if they can watch your pup for you.

-This will give your puppy a chance to stretch out his legs and release some energy, which can also have a very positive effect on his behavior.
+This will give him a chance to stretch out his legs and release some of his pent up energy, which can only have a positive effect on his behavior.

 Leaving a puppy alone at home for the first time can be a very stressful experience.
-By following the tips above, you are sure to train your dog in a positive manner without experience the extremes of separation anxiety.
+By following the tips above, you’re sure to train your juvenile dog in a positive manner without experience the extremes of separation anxiety.